cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [ohmplatform/FreedomGPT](https://github.com/ohmplatform/FreedomGPT) - This codebase is for a React and Electron-based app that executes the FreedomGPT LLM locally (offline and private) on Mac and Windows using a chat-based interface (based on Alpaca Lora)
+- [inngest/inngest-js](https://github.com/inngest/inngest-js) - Serverless event-driven systems, background jobs, and scheduled jobs for TypeScript & JavaScript
+- [crufters/actio](https://github.com/crufters/actio) - The Node.js framework for monoliths and microservices.
+- [ahuangege/mydog](https://github.com/ahuangege/mydog) - typescript编写的分布式游戏服务器框架（a distributed game server framework coded by typescript）
 - [SocketSomeone/nestjs-resilience](https://github.com/SocketSomeone/nestjs-resilience) - 🛡️ A module for improving the reliability and fault-tolerance of your NestJS applications
 - [berstend/straightforward](https://github.com/berstend/straightforward) - 🏴 A straightforward forward-proxy written in Node.js.
 - [morintd/prismock](https://github.com/morintd/prismock) - A mock for PrismaClient, dedicated to unit testing.